 25. Go on a FREE guided tour (with admission fee) at the Bell Museum of Natural History every Sunday.

 28. Take the kids for a splash to cool off in the summer at the splash pad at Central Park in Maple Grove.
+The multi-colored LED lights make it really cool in the evening.

 29. See where the Minnesota state legislature assembles on a Minnesota State Capitol tour.